 14. Connect to Cast devices on all IP addresses

-This is yet another experimental feature on Chrome.
-The flag activates an improved cast dialog on sites with media streaming capabilities, allowing you to quickly send audio and video content straight to compatible devices such as TVs and speakers with one click.
-When enabled, it allows Chrome to discover and connect to Cast devices on all IP addresses, not just the ones that are broadcasting on the local network.
-The flag is designed for users who have multiple Cast devices spread across different networks.
-Enabling it means that Chrome will be able to find and connect to all of them without having to switch between networks.
+This flag activates an improved cast dialog on sites with media streaming capabilities, allowing you to quickly send audio and video content straight to compatible devices such as TVs and speakers with one click.
+When enabled, it allows Chrome to discover and connect to Cast devices on all IP addresses, not only the ones broadcasting on the local network.
+The flag is designed for users who have multiple Cast devices.
+Enabling it means that Chrome can find and connect to all of them without switching between networks.

 URL: chrome://flags/#media-router-cast-allow-all-ips